react-native-community/releases/README.md

 In order to allow additional research, the commits that relate to a change are listed.
 The revisions listed typically are the merge commits, so as to match the code that a user may find in their own copy.
 Authors are attributed to encourage recognizing the contributors for supporting React Native.

+### Changelog helper script

+In order to generate the Changelog, we use a script that, given a base version and a target version, checks all the commits between the two versions and parses release notes and authors in the commit message - and then prints it in the terminal for easy/copy paste.

+To use it first off `git clone` the repo, then `yarn` and finally you can use it like in the following example: `./changelog-generator.js -b v0.57.5 -c v0.57.6`.

 ## "When will my fix make it into a release?"

 React Native follows a [monthly release cycle](http://facebook.github.io/react-native/versions.html).
 Once a pull request is merged to the [core `react-native` repo](https://github.com/facebook/react-native), it may take one to two months for the changes to make it to a stable React Native release.